 The final choice will always be up to you and your family.

-We encourage you to discuss your options with your Support Coordinator as soon as possible and talk to your trusted friends and family.
+If you haven’t already, we encourage you to discuss your options with your support coordinator as soon as possible and talk to your trusted friends and family.
 This is a big decision for you and, as Service Providers can take some time to complete their intake process, we encourage you to start as soon as possible.

-We expect all participants of disability Social and Life Skills Hubs will have transitioned by mid-October and participants of Supported Independent Living services, medium and short-term accommodation, and Onsite Shared Support services will have transitioned to their new provider by mid-November.
+We expect all participants of disability Social and Life Skills Hubs will have transitioned by 10 October 2025 and participants of Supported Independent Living services, medium and short-term accommodation, and Onsite Shared Support services will have transitioned to their new provider by 20 November 2025.

 We will continue to hold your personal information securely but will need your consent to release it to the Service Provider you chose.
 When you request to do so, we will securely transfer your client file and history with Centacare to your new provider and maintain records in accordance with Australian Privacy Principles.